Gerschtli/nix-config/README.md

 **Note:**
 * NixOS-managed systems should be set up like written in the [NixOS manual][nixos-manual].
 * For the Raspberry Pi use the provided script in [misc/sd-image.nix](misc/sd-image.nix) to create the sd-card image.
-* To speed up the initial nix builds, you can use the [gerschtli binary cache](cachix-gerschtli)

 ### Manual instructions for non-NixOS systems